raaghavvd/UsernameEnumeration/README.md

 error_msgs.txt – Enter the error messages related to the runProgram function (-P option) msg2.txt - Enter the error messages related to the accountNotPresent function (-NP option)

 This tool currently supports 50 websites.
-The complete website list is listed in the main_database excel file.
+The complete website list is listed in the vulnerable_database excel file.
 1. Choose a website to perform the enumeration from the excel file.
 2. Copy the corresponding link from the excel file to newlinks.txt file
 3. Enter the email ids or usernames to be tested in emailID.txt or usernames.txt files, respectively.